Best smart speakers under $100 in 2026 including Echo Dot, Nest Mini, and HomePod Mini

 Priced at $99, the HomePod mini offers exceptional sound quality in a compact package.
 The computational audio technology creates an impressive soundstage that rivals speakers twice its size.
 Siri integration works flawlessly with Apple devices, and the privacy-focused approach appeals to security-conscious users.

-The speaker excels in homes already equipped with Apple products.
-I’ve found the Intercom feature particularly useful for communicating between rooms, and the handoff functionality works seamlessly when moving from iPhone to speaker.
+The speaker excels in homes already equipped with Apple products.Iโ€™ve found the Intercom feature very helpful, for talking between rooms.
+The handoff feature works well when I switch from my iPhone to the speaker.
+Intercom makes it easy to communicate.

 • Voice Assistant: Siri